Human rights education

-Human rights education (HRE) is the learning process that seeks to build up knowledge, values, and proficiency in the rights that each person is entitled to.
-This education teaches students to examine their own experiences from a point of view that enables them to integrate these concepts into their values, decision-making, and daily situations.
-According to Amnesty International, HRE is a way to empower people, training them so their skills and behaviors will promote dignity and equality within their communities, societies, and throughout the world.
+Human rights education (HRE) is the learning process that seeks to build knowledge, values, and proficiency in the rights that each person is entitled to acquire.
+This education teaches students to examine their own experiences from a point of view that enables them to integrate these concepts into their values.
+Decision-making, and daily situations.
+According to Amnesty International, human rights education is a way to empower people by training them so that their skills and behaviors promote dignity and equality within their communities, societies, and throughout the world.

-The "National Economics and Social Rights Initiative" stated the importance of Non-Discrimination in HRE.
-Governments must see to it that it is exercised without bias to race, gender, color, religion, language, national or social origin, political or personal opinion, birth, or any status.
-All students, parents, and communities possess the right to take part in decisions affecting their respective schools and the right to education.
+The "National Economics and Social Rights Initiative" stated the importance of nondiscrimination in human rights education.
+Governments must ensure that it is exercised without bias to race, gender, religion, language, national or social origin, political or personal opinion, birth, or any status.
+All students, parents and communities possess the right to take part in decisions affecting their respective schools and the right to education.